 FROZEN LIVE!
 AT THE HYPERION

 While rides and meeting characters are thrilling, watching a stage musical was high on my to-do list.
 The Hyperion Theater, located in Disney California Adventures, is the home of Frozen Live! at the Hyperion.
 This is a stage adaptation of Frozen, with all the film’s beloved characters.
-We had planned on being the area of the theater around the time of the 3:00pm show, and entered the line less than two hours before showtime.
+We had planned on being in the area of the theater around the time of the 3:00pm show, and entered the line less than two hours before showtime.

 THE ENTIRE STORY OF FROZEN WAS ACTED OUT, SONGS AND ALL, WITH SUPERB SPECIAL EFFECTS, SOUND, AND EVEN SNOW OVER THE AUDIENCE!

 We waited nearly that entire hour outside in line with hundreds of others.
 Just when I began to wonder if this show would even be worth it, if my kids would even sit through it, the line lurched forward and theater goers flooded inside.
 Once we were seated, we waited about 30 minutes, in which the kids were actually enthralled by the size of the theater and the CG backdrop on display onstage.
 I was just happy to be indoors and sitting down after hours of walking and waiting in lines for rides.

 We were not prepared for what followed.
 The entire story of Frozen was acted out, songs and all, with superb special effects, sound, and even snow over the audience!
 It was simply breathtaking.
 I never wanted it to end.
 Be sure to make time for this one.

 Returning to Cars Land in the evening, we saw on the app that DJ’s Dance ‘N’ Drive was going to start and headed over to Flo’s V8 Café.
 It basically consisted of a sound system and the arrival of DJ, the ultimate party car, accompanied by dancers.